kserve/modelmesh-serving/docs/predictors/README.md

 ```

 In a separate terminal window, send an inference request using the proto file from `fvt/proto` or one that you have locally.
 Note that you have to provide the `model_name` in the data load, which is the name of the Predictor deployed.
+Note that you have to set the `model_name` in the data payload to the name of the Predictor.

 ```shell
 $ grpcurl -plaintext -proto fvt/proto/kfs_inference_v2.proto localhost:8033 list